Kava-Labs/kava/docs/usage.md

 # Basic Usage
 >The following commands require communication with a full node.
 By default they expect one to be running locally (accessible on localhost), but a remote can be provided with the `--node` flag.
 ## View Your Address
-This lists locally stored account addresses and their names.
-The name is used to indicate which address to sign transactions from in other commands.
+List locally stored account addresses and their names.
+The name is used in other commands to specify which address to use to sign the transaction.

     kvcli keys list